 Darn!
 This is getting more complicated by the minute.

 Well, let’s try to work through this.
 We can’t simply ignore a scenario because it’s too complicated!

 Okay.
 I’ll break it down for you.
 Here’s what we’re looking to achieve:

-> - Course will be setup on the subsite and will simply be displayed on the main site.
-This means, any actual learning will happen on the subsite.
+- The course will be set up on the subsite and will simply be displayed on the main site.
+This means any actual learning will happen on the subsite.

-> - Students will be able to purchase the courses from the main site and will have to register via the main site as well- irrespective of whether they purchase individual courses or memberships for all the courses.
+- Students will be able to purchase the courses from the main site and will have to register via the main site as well- irrespective of whether they purchase individual courses or memberships for all the courses.

 - Students will have to access the courses on the dedicated subsite where he/she should not have to register again and should be able to login with the same username and password that has been used on the main site.

 Now, all we have to do is connect the dots.
 Can LearnDash be used in this scenario?
 How will each step be handled?